Dean Potter: Highlining, BASE jumping, and FreeBASEing

 Potter was also known for highlining and BASE jumping.
 He was introduced to slacklining by Charles Victor Tucker III, known as "Chongo", one of the first three people to highline across Lost Arrow Spire.
 Potter completed a variety of highline-crossings without the benefit of a safety lanyard, backup line, or BASE jumping parachute.
 Some included lines suspended as much as 3000 ft above the ground in Yosemite National Park.

 On August 6, 2008, he completed the first "FreeBASE" ascent of Deep Blue Sea on the north face of the Eiger.
 Potter invented freebasing, a combination of free solo climbing without the assistance of ropes—but with a BASE parachute rig attached on the climber's back.
 In the event of a fall, a climber can revert into a base jump and survive.

-In 2014, he released a 22-minute-long film, When Dogs Fly, that chronicled the extreme adventures of his hearing dog, Whisper.
-The film became a viral phenomenon, but was criticised by animal rights activists.
+In 2014, he released When Dogs Fly, a film charting the adventures of his hearing dog, Whisper.
+The film went viral but was criticised by animal rights campaigners.